Introduction

 -

-Integrations: Optional integrations are also available from IBM Cloud.
-As of June 2024, the only integration available is with IBM Cloud Monitoring.
-IBM Cloud Monitoring allows users to gain visibility into the resources (VSIs) in the workspace.
+Integrations: When creating a Power Virtual Server workspace, several optional integration options are available to enhance connectivity and functionality.
+In this demonstration we will leverage the integration of PowerVS with IBM Cloud Monitoring.
+IBM Cloud Monitoring allows users to gain visibility into the resources (VSIs) in the PowerVS workspace.